UserLeap/userleap-ios-sdk-releases/README.md

 Official Releases of the UserLeap iOS SDK

+Thank you for choosing UserLeap.
+This guide should help you get started.

 ## Getting the SDK

 The recommended way to acquire this Framework is via [CocoaPods](https://cocoapods.org).
 Simply add the following statment to your Podfile, then run `pod install`: